chef-boneyard/chef-dk/README.md

 we recommend to only run them on dedicated, isolated hosts (we do this in our build cluster to verify each build).

+### `chef exec`
+`chef exec <command>` runs any arbitrary shell command with the PATH environment variable and the ruby environment variables (GEM_HOME, GEM_PATH, etc) setup to point at the embedded ChefDK omnibus environment.

 ### Using ChefDK as Your Primary Development Environment

 By default, ChefDK only adds a few select applications to your `PATH`